sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 This includes resilient logging, HBase-style journaling and the like.
 The standard strategy here is to save to HDFS and then copy to S3.

+### `RemoteFileChangedException`

+If an S3 object is updated while an S3A filesystem reader has an open InputStream on it, the reader may encounter `RemoteFileChangedException`.
+This occurs if the S3A InputStream needs to re-open the object (e.g. during a seek()) and detects the change.
+By default, change detection works by tracking the S3 object's eTag attribute.
+If the object is updated, it gets a new eTag, which is detected during the re-open.

+Change detection is configured via `fs.s3.change.detection.source` and `fs.s3.change.detection.mode`, with defaults of `etag` and `server`.  `mode` may be changed to `warn` to log a warning message instead of throwing the `RemoteFileChangedException`.
+It may also be changed to `none` to disable change detection entirely.  `client` is another possible option that behaves similarly to the default but may be more compatible with third-party S3 API implementations.

+`versionId` is another option for `fs.s3.change.detection.source` that uses the versionId attribute on the S3 object instead of eTag to detect changes.
+It will only work if the S3 bucket has object versioning enabled.
+Setting `source` to `versionId` and `mode` to `server` may be more robust as the InputStream can re-open an old version after a newer version is written so long as the old version is still retained in the S3 object version history.

 ## <a name="encryption"></a> S3 Server Side Encryption

 ### `AWSS3IOException` `KMS.NotFoundException` "Invalid arn" when using SSE-KMS